 You can serve these ribs as they are (boneless) or you can shred the meat and use it for a pulled pork sandwich because they are fork tender!
 You will not need a knife for these babies!
 I’d like to use the term “fall off the rib tender” but they are boneless.
 I enjoy pulled pork sandwiches with coleslaw atop a gluten-free roll and additional BBQ sauce.
-Since I am allergic to tomatoes I use chipotle and Worcestershire sauce.
+Since I am allergic to tomatoes I use my quick and easy homemade gluten-free chipotle sauce and Worcestershire sauce.
 You may consider using my homemade gluten-free barbecue sauce recipe that I created for my husband which is lower in sugar by using agave syrup and Worcestershire sauce instead of brown sugar.
 It’s very flavorful and has a hickory taste!
 Despite my tomato allergy, I couldn’t resist taste tasting the sauce while cooking!
 Oh, how I miss I good barbecue sauce!

 A flavorful pulled pork recipe, made naturally gluten free.
 Use baking or crock-or method.

 For the Pulled Pork

 - 3 lbs. boneless country style pork ribs, with excess fat removed

 - 1 small yellow onion, cut into small chunks

 - 1 Tablespoon chili powder (or more if you wish it to be spicy)

 - Fine sea salt and pepper, to taste